proglang/jgs/README.md

 	- JUnit 4 JARs on the build path of the project [TaintTracking]
 	- source folder on the build path is `src/`
 	- use the Java 1.7 JRE
+	-

+.
+## How to run (currently)
+The run configurations AllJUnitTests.launch and AnalysisRun.launch should work out of the box.
+They run the unit tests and the main application, respectively.
+- Command line arguments for the main application are:
+  - `-def-classpath` the classpath of the "Definitions"-file, e.g. `./../Testcases/bin`.
+The "Definitions"-file is the new way to specify the security lattice, etc.
+  - `-source-path` path to the source files to be analyzed, e.g. `./../Testcases/src`
+  - `-program-classpath` classpath to the code implementing the analysis, e.g. `./bin`
+  - `-cp` Soot's classpath parameter.
+It should be set to the jdk/jre, e.g. `/Library/Java/JavaVirtualMachines/jdk1.7.0_45.jdk/Contents/Home/jre/lib/rt.jar`
+  - `-main-class` class that contains the main method, e.g. `junitAnalysis.FailArray`
+  - `<class>`, e.g. `junitAnalysis.FailArray`.
+Is this (also) the class to be analyzed, like `-main-class`?

 ## How to use
 To check a specific source with the Security-Type for Java project for security violations, several requirements must be satisfied.
 This includes on the one hand the implementation of the class `Definition` in the to-be-checked project, which is a subclass of [`ALevelDefinition`][ALevelDefinition] and which specifies the *security levels* as well as the Java annotation classes which provides the levels and the effects information of field, methods and classes.
 On the other hand, adding the required annotations in the source code as well as adding also the *security levels* of local variables.